 The basic premise is to explain why the payment was late and request that the item be removed from your credit history.
 You’re most likely to succeed if you can demonstrate extenuating circumstances and have otherwise been a good customer.

 Disputing Student Loans

-Student loans can be difficult to dispute successfully, especially if you have federal loans, but they can be disputed.
+Student loans can be difficult to dispute successfully, especially if you have federal loans, but you can dispute them.
 One common mistake on the credit bureaus’ part is listing the same loan more than once.
-Even if your student loan is from the government, it’s serviced by a private student loans company.
+Even if your student loan is from the government, it’s serviced by a private student loan company.

 These companies can sell your loan to another loan servicer at any time.
-In some instances, borrowers have reported multiple listings for the same loan on their reports — one for each loan servicer.
+In some instances, borrowers have reported multiple listings for the same loan on their credit reports; one for each loan servicer.

-That’s why it’s important to check your credit report at least once a year.
+That’s why it’s essential to check your credit report at least once a year.
 You can easily file a dispute with the credit bureau and have little trouble getting them removed.

-Whether you have federal or private student loans, both can significantly impact your credits score if you don’t manage them well.
-However, knowledge is half the battle, so now you can focus on making those loan payments regularly to avoid any negative consequences that can come with student loan debt.
+Federal and private student loans can both significantly impact your credit score if you don’t manage them well.
+However, knowledge is half the battle.
+So, focus on making those loan payments regularly to avoid any negative consequences that can come with student loan debt.